nhsengland/QISA-CQC-dashboard-BAU/README.md

 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence. https://github.com/nhsengland/Maternity-reading-the-signals/blob/Gary-QA/LICENSE

 ## Author
+Geoffrey Sharpe
+Kirsty Walker
 Shalika De Silva - shalikadesilva@nhs.net

 ## Contact
--	To get in touch with us find out more about the Quality Improvement Strategic Analysis Team get in touch at england.da-qis-analysis@nhs.net
+To get in touch with us and find out more about the Quality Improvement Strategic Analysis Team please email us at england.da-qis-analysis@nhs.net